 - Once the defibrillator is charged, announce “Stop CPR”

 - The person on chest compressions should “hover” to indicate they are clear

 Phase 2: First 2-minute cycle after the first shock

-- Post-shock compressions should already be happening
+- Post-shock compressions should be ongoing

 - Deploy and test the suction unit